-This celebration continued for centuries, until it was abolished in 1379 after decades of ever growing protests of the rich families fed up with the heavy expenses they had to face, and the exasperate rivalry amongst poor families desperate to have their daughters win the nomination.
+This celebration continued for centuries until it was abolished in 1379 after decades of ever growing protests of the rich families fed up with the heavy expenses they had to face, and the exasperated rivalry amongst poor families desperate to have their daughters win the nomination.

 Hundreds of people wearing historical costumes take part in the ``Festa delle Marie`` Parade

 Nowadays, hundreds of people take part in the historical parade, wearing all kinds of historical costumes, and walking with the 12 elected Marie from the San Pietro Basilica to Saint Mark’s Square.

 The “Marie” are selected amongst young women who live in the area of Venice, but only one will be elected as the “Maria 2017” on the last day of Carnival, Mardi Grass.

 The winning Maria is entitled, amongst other things, to fly down the Saint Mark’s Bell Tower for the event called “Volo dell’Angelo” on the following Carnival… now that is some amazing award!!!

 I'm visiting Venice.
 Why should I follow your recommendations?

 Liked this article?
 Don’t forget to share the love!

 Things To Do & See in Venice, Italy